xytovl/steam-runtime-tools/subprojects/container-runtime/README.md

     <https://repo.steampowered.com/steamrt-images-scout/snapshots/latest-container-runtime-depot/sources/>.
     This is not part of this git repository.

-2. For `scout` and `heavy` only: Put together the .deb packages into the `LD_LIBRARY_PATH`-based Steam Runtime.
+2. For `scout` only: Put together the .deb packages into the `LD_LIBRARY_PATH`-based Steam Runtime.
     This git repository is not relevant for this step.